Wolf: Social structure

 Wolves are territorial and generally establish territories far larger than they require to survive assuring a steady supply of prey.
 Territory size depends largely on the amount of prey available and the age of the pack's pups.
 They tend to increase in size in areas with low prey populations, or when the pups reach the age of six months when they have the same nutritional needs as adults.
 Wolf packs travel constantly in search of prey, covering roughly 9% of their territory per day, on average 25 km/d.
 The core of their territory is on average 35 km2 where they spend 50% of their time.
 Prey density tends to be much higher on the territory's periphery.
-Except out of desperation, wolves tend to avoid hunting on the fringes of their range to avoid fatal confrontations with neighbouring packs.
+Wolves tend to avoid hunting on the fringes of their range to avoid fatal confrontations with neighbouring packs.
 The smallest territory on record was held by a pack of six wolves in northeastern Minnesota, which occupied an estimated 33 km2, while the largest was held by an Alaskan pack of ten wolves encompassing 6,272 km2.
 Wolf packs are typically settled, and usually leave their accustomed ranges only during severe food shortages.
 Territorial fights are among the principal causes of wolf mortality, one study concluding that 14–65% of wolf deaths in Minnesota and the Denali National Park and Preserve were due to other wolves.